dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 The dialog portion contains a set of multimedia and mime elements, each representing the actual, physical conversation in it's original media form: text, audio or video.
 The analysis portion contains data derived from the metadata and dialog portions, intended to carry items like transcripts, translations, summaries, text to speech, sentiment analysis and other semantic tagging.
 Finally, the attachment portion contains any other documents, such as slide deck or sales lead information, which provides context and support for the conversation itself.
-The vCon may also container integrety checking infromation such as the issuer of the vCon and tamerproof features such as signatures.
+The vCon may also container integrity checking information such as the issuer of the vCon and tamperproof features such as signatures.

 A vCon acts as the definition of the conversation, and are created by systems during and after the conversation itself.
 Some communication modes, like SMS texting, lack natural session boundaries and require explicit definition.  vCons may have two or more parties involved, but at least one should be a human.
-For instance, an interaction between a bot and a human is an appropriate scope for vCons, but a converstion between two bots would not.
+For instance, an interaction between a bot and a human is an appropriate scope for vCons, but a conversation between two bots would not.

 Due to the size and complexity of some portions of a vCon, both inline and externally referenced dialog, analysis, attachments and other vCon reference assets are supported.
 For instance, vCons may reference a videoconference media recording as an external URL with an accompanying signature of the contents to detect tampering.
-Alteratively, vCons may directly contain the media of the entire dialog internally, keeping the conversation in one place, and optionally encrypted.
+Alternatively, vCons may directly contain the media of the entire dialog internally, keeping the conversation in one place, and optionally encrypted.

 vCons are designed to be a digital asset, versioned and signed.
 For instance, different versions of vCon may arise due to redaction (e.g. for PII or other reasons), added analysis or the addition of other content.
-In the metadata, vCons contain the unique ID of the parent vCon, such that they may be traveressed while maintaining their data integrity and provenance.
+In the metadata, vCons contain the unique ID of the parent vCon, such that they may be traversed while maintaining their data integrity and provenance.

 ## Use Cases and Requirements

 In large enterprises, different products may be served by different call centers (inhouse or out sourced).
 The call centers may have different communications infrastructure and even different platform vendors (e.g. IP PBX, email servers).
 Consequently, the CDR and meta data as well as the conversation recordings may be stored in different formats and locations.
-This creates artifical silos of storage and analysis.
+This creates artificial silos of storage and analysis.
-Using vCon as a stardard exchange, storage, analysis input and output format, would ease integration efforts and cross enterprise analysis of products and call center metrics.
+Using vCon as a standard exchange, storage, analysis input and output format, would ease integration efforts and cross enterprise analysis of products and call center metrics.
-This would also ease customer analysis across product lines which may currently be difficutly due to separated, heterogenious communications silos.
+This would also ease customer analysis across product lines which may currently be difficult due to separated, heterogeneous communications silos.
 Having conversation data in the vCon format would lower the cost and speed deployment of both inhouse and outsourced analysis tools for import into ML and AI based tools, transcription, translation and sentiment analysis.
 Having conversation data in a standard vCon container would ease the export of conversation data from hosted services.
 This would enable more analysis capabilities.

-In some locations, regulations make it manditory for enterprises to delete private information upon request of the individual.
+In some locations, regulations make it mandatory for enterprises to delete private information upon request of the individual.
 Large enterprises with siloed communications systems have difficulty locating or identifying all of the private data for an individual due to the disparate communications systems.
-Using the vCon as the standard container for all communications system, storing the conversation data centrally and removing it from the siloed communcations systems, allows for easier management, correlation, tracking and deletion of individual's private data.
+Using the vCon as the standard container for all communications system, storing the conversation data centrally and removing it from the siloed communications systems, allows for easier management, correlation, tracking and deletion of individual's private data.
-Without centralizing the storage of the conversations in a standardized container, deleting an individuals private data is untenable and the enterprise cannot assert that they have fulfilled their requirment to locate and delete all of the private data.
+Without centralizing the storage of the conversations in a standardized container, deleting an individuals private data is untenable and the enterprise cannot assert that they have fulfilled their requirement to locate and delete all of the private data.

 Large call centers may have tens of thousands of call agents making hundreds of thousands of calls a day.
 Supervising the agents and calls in a large call center is a huge efort.